microsoft/CanadianBuildingFootprints/README.md

 Introduction
 -------------------
-This dataset contains 12,663,475 computer generated building footprints in all 50 US states.
+This dataset contains 12,663,475 computer generated building footprints in all Canadian provinces and territories.
 This data is freely available for download and use.

 License
 -------------------